 Despite considerable talent, lackluster baseball and personality issues caused the A’s to fall back into the cellar in 1967.
 After an incident that alleged player rowdiness on an airline flight, Dark had the distinction of being fired, rehired, and fired again on August 20.
 Not even Hall of Famer Luke Appling could resurrect the A’s as Dark’s replacement.
 With two All-Star shortstops at the helm, the A’s finished with a record of 62-99.

 After the ’67 season, the Cleveland Indians hired Dark as manager and general manager.
-He led the Tribe to its best record in nine years in 1968, with 86 wins against 75 losses.
+He led the Tribe to an excellent season, with 86 wins against 75 losses.
 But in ’69, the Indians finished last, at 62-99.
 Without a substantial budget, they improved a bit in 1970 but returned to last place in ’71.
 Posting a record of 42-61 on July 30, Dark was fired as manager and general manager -- completing his four years at the Cleveland helm with a lackluster .453 winning percentage (in San Francisco, he had won at a .569 clip).

 For the next two years, Al lived in Miami, where he excelled as a regular golfer by winning local club tournaments.
 He supplemented his savings as an after-dinner speaker at churches, lecturing on baseball and the Bible.
 By 1974, however, Dark missed managing.
 As spring training dawned on February 20, he accepted old pal Charlie Finley’s offer to return to the A’s, by now in Oakland, as their skipper.